Sub-specialty training (NTN grid scheme)

 - Offers made: Week commencing 11 December 2014

-(PDF, 428KB, 28 pages) The applicant guide contains information on the whole 2014 Grid process and further guidance on eligibility.
-Please be aware that all documents are subject to change and applicants must ensure they are using the most up to date version when submitting an application.
+(PDF, 428KB, 28 pages) The applicant guide contains information on the whole 2015 Grid process and further guidance on eligibility.
+Please be aware that all documents are subject to change and applicants must ensure they are using the most up-to-date version when submitting an application.

 - If you are looking to apply to neurology and/or neurodisability please note the interviews will be conducted jointly for these sub-specialties.
-Please read the below guidance detailing the process
+Please read the below process and guidance document.

 (PDF, 24KB, 3 pages)

-If you have any queries regarding your eligibility for the grid after talking to your local deanery then please contact Emily Gooday-Sub-specialty recruitment coordinator as soon as possible.
+If you have any queries regarding your eligibility for the grid after talking to your local deanery then please contact Emma Felton - Sub-specialty recruitment co-ordinator as soon as possible.